JakeWharton/u2020/README.md

  * Something with animations to showcase animation control.
  * Network errors probably crash the app.
- * Add another part of the app other than 'gallery' so we can demo child graphs.
+ * Add another part of the app other than 'trending' so we can demo child graphs.
- * Kill Etsy view in favor of RecyclerView
- * Toss column count into dimen and scale appropriately.
- * Controls to change which gallery we're looking at?